 SHARD_ROW_ID_BITS

-table attribute, which is used to set the number of bits of the shards after the implicit _tidb_rowid
+This document introduces the SHARD_ROW_ID_BITS table attribute, which is used to set the number of bits of the shards after the implicit _tidb_rowid is sharded.

 Concept

 For the tables with a non-clustered primary key or no primary key, TiDB uses an implicit auto-increment row ID.
-When a large number of INSERT
+When a large number of INSERT operations are performed, the data is written into a single Region, causing a write hot spot.

-.
+To mitigate the hot spot issue, you can configure SHARD_ROW_ID_BITS.
 The row IDs are scattered and the data are written into multiple different Regions.

-When you set SHARD_ROW_ID_BITS = S
+When you set SHARD_ROW_ID_BITS = S, the structure of _tidb_rowid is as follows:

-Sign bit | Shard bits | Auto-increment bits |
+| Sign bit | Shard bits | Auto-increment bits |

-1 bit | S bits | 63-S bits |
+| 1 bit | S bits | 63-S bits |

 - The values of the auto-increment bits are stored in TiKV and allocated sequentially.
 Each time a value is allocated, the next value is incremented by 1.
 The auto-increment bits ensure that the column values of

-are unique globally.
-When the value of the auto-increment bits is exhausted (that is, when the maximum value is reached), subsequent automatic allocations fail with the errorFailed to read auto-increment value from storage engine
+_tidb_rowidare unique globally.
+When the value of the auto-increment bits is exhausted (that is, when the maximum value is reached), subsequent automatic allocations fail with the errorFailed to read auto-increment value from storage engine. - The value range of

 For details on the usage, see the Troubleshoot Hotspot Issues guide.